yahasop/SSH-Keys-Login/README.md

     ssh-copy-id "user@ipadress-of-instance"

-It will prompt for the password and in the end we will have the public key of the Linux machine into the authorized keys file of our linux machine.
+It will prompt for the password and in the end we will have the public key of the local Linux machine into the authorized keys file of our remote Linux machine.
 And after that, the output itself will tell us how to connect passwordless to the instance which will be with:

     ssh "user@ipadress-of-instance"